afeld/computing-in-context/index.md

 If there is any conflicting information between the syllabi, course sites, etc:

-- For the first half of the course, the [combined syllabus](https://courseworks2.columbia.edu/courses/203144) / Professor Cannon / the Lead TAs will take precendence.
+- For the first half of the course, the [combined syllabus](https://courseworks2.columbia.edu/courses/203144) / Professor Santolucito / the Lead TAs will take precendence.
 - For the second half of the course, this syllabus / this site / Professor Feldman will take precendence.

 If you aren't sure, please ask.